p0nce/d-idioms/idioms/Smallest dub.json for an executable.md

 What DUB options are strictly necessary in a `dub.json` file to build an executable?

-It turns out only one is necessary:
+It turns out only one is needed:

     {
         "name": "program_name"